How it Works: Shutter Stream 360 Product Photography Software

 Step 7: Batch Image Editing

 Users can select the entire set of images captured from the Thumbnail Viewing Gallery and enter into the editing area.
-In here, users have access to a variety of editing tools that include color correction & adjustments, image enhancement, manual and automated background removal (to transparent or pure white) and other tools.
+In here, users have access to a variety of editing tools that include color correction & adjustments, image enhancement, manual, 360 product photography background removal (to transparent or pure white) and other tools.
 Editing changes can be applied to a single image or the entire image set in a batch process.
 Editing profiles can be created and saved and also instantly applied to images during the capture process.

-Using the Batch Saving tool, users will rename the 360 product image set, which will be automatically be named in sequential order with a user defined suffix (ex.
+Using either the Batch or Dynamic Save tool, users will rename the 360 product image set, which will be automatically be named in sequential order with a user defined suffix (ex.
 Filename-01, Filename-02, Filename-03 etc…).
 Users can also chose to resize images to a specific pixel width or height, chose a specific output resolution and define image format (JPG, TIFF, PNG, RAW) for the 360 image set.

-Now that images have been exported from the Shutter Stream 360 Product Photography Software to a local or network folder, users will want to compose these into a 360 output.
-Using the included 360 Product View Creator software users can compose the set of individual frames into an interactive 360 product view that can be easily embedded into any website.
+Using the integrated 360 Product View Creator widget, users can compose the set of individual frames into an interactive 360 product view that can be easily embedded into any website.
 360 product view output are fully customizable, include user interactivity (click and drag mouse control & deep zoom) and available in 4 different output options (view 360 product photography examples).
-Alternatively, users can choose to work with any 3rd party 360 image hosting provider or 360 imaging software.
+Alternatively, users can choose to work with any 3rd party 360 image hosting provider, 360 image creation software or 360 web plugin (revert to step 8 – output 360 image set).

 Shutter Stream 360 Software: 360 Product View Composition